Online Master of Public Administration

 The MPA program provides students with a range of skills that can be applied in various fields and sectors.
 Here are some of the skills that students may gain from the online MPA program: analytics, communication, leadership, management, policy analysis, and ethics and accountability.

-The online MPA program consists of 13 courses (plus two 1 credit professional development seminars), and students have the option of completing the program –with a public management or nonprofit management concentration – at a pace that fits their needs.
+The online MPA program consists of 13 courses (plus one 1 credit professional development seminar), and students have the option of completing the program –with a public management or nonprofit management or financial management concentration – at a pace that fits their needs.

 All courses are offered in convenient, accelerated 8-week terms throughout the year, giving students maximum flexibility.
 Full-time students typically take two 8-week courses at a time, and part-time students complete one 8-week course at a time.
 Full-time students can complete the entire program in as little as seven consecutive 8-week terms, or 16 months.

-Click the arrows below to view MPA program requirements and elective courses for the concentrations.
+Click the arrows below to view MPA program requirements and courses for the concentrations.

 MPA Core Courses